(Reuters) - Major sports events around the world that have been hit by the coronavirus pandemic:

 * All events organized by the Russian Football Union, including Russian Premier League fixtures, between March 17-April 10 were canceled.

 * The CAF postponed the African Nations Championship, a national team tournament for home-based players only (Cameroon; April 4–25).

-* The Diamond League postponed its first five meetings of the 2020 season due to be held in April and May in Qatar, China, Stockholm, Naples and Rabat.
+* The Diamond League postponed its first three meetings of the 2020 season due to be held in April and May in Qatar and China.

 * The World Athletics Indoor Championships (Nanjing, March 13-15) were postponed.
 They will be held in the same city from March 19-21, 2021.

-* The London, Paris and Barcelona marathons were postponed.
+* The Paris and Barcelona marathons were postponed.

-* The Badminton World Federation (BWF) cancelled the last five tournaments in the qualification period for the Olympics, making the All England Open played from March 11-15 the final event to count towards qualification.
+* The Badminton World Federation canceled the last five tournaments in the qualification period for the Olympics, making the All England Open played from March 11-15 the final event to count toward qualification.

 * The final qualification tournament in Taiwan for the Olympics was put back from April to June 17-21, while the March 22-26 qualification event in Arizona was postponed.

 * Japan’s professional league postponed the start of the season.